-5. Requirement to report actual or imminent breach of personally identifiable information (PII)
+6. Requirement to report actual or imminent breach of personally identifiable information (PII)

-The subgrantee must have written procedures in place to respond in the event of an actual or imminent "breach" (OMB M-17-12) if it -- 1) creates, collects, uses, processes, stores, maintains, disseminates, discloses, or disposes of "personally identifiable information (PII)" (as defined in 2 CFR 200.1) within the scope of an OVW grant-funded program or activity, or 2) uses or operates a "Federal information system" (OMB Circular A-130).
-The subgrantee's breach procedures must include a requirement to report actual or imminent breach of PII to DCJS no later than 24 hours after an occurrence of an actual breach, or the detection of an imminent breach.
+The subgrantee must have written procedures in place to respond in the event of an actual or imminent "breach" (OMB M-17-12) if it -- 1) creates, collects, uses, processes, stores, maintains, disseminates, discloses, or disposes of "personally identifiable information (PII)" (2 CFR 200.79) within the scope of an OVW grant-funded program or activity, or 2) uses or operates a "Federal information system" (OMB Circular A-130).